Battle of Tranter's Creek

 Principal Commanders: Lt.
 Col. F.A.
 Osborne [US]; Col. George

 Result(s): Union victory

-Description: On June 5, Col. Robert Potter, garrison commander
+Summary: On June 5, Col. Robert Potter, garrison commander at

 cavalry and two pieces of artillery) under Lt.
 Col. F.A.
 Osborne, advanced to the bridge over Tranter’s Creek (a creek